 Reunification Day – April 30th

-In the history of Vietnam, April 30th, 1975 is the day that marks the fall of Saigon government, ending the Vietnam War and leading to the liberation of Vietnam’s southern part.
-Like a major holiday in any city, there will be some changes to the usually day-to-day operation of Ho Chi Minh city.
+In the history of Vietnam, April 30th, 1975 is the day that marks the fall of Saigon, ending the Vietnam War and leading to the liberation of Vietnam’s southern part.
+As a major holiday in any city, there will be some changes to the usual day-to-day operation of Ho Chi Minh city.
 If you’re in town for the holiday, you’ll notice that every house flies a Vietnamese flag; the patriotism extends into the streets, with lights and flags decorating the entire city.
 An early morning street parade may close some of the city streets, and at the least expect the streets to be full of people on holiday.

 International Labor Day – May 01st

-Together with more than 80 countries all over the world, the International Workers’ Day, as known as International Labor Day or May Day in Vietnam, is a public holiday of the nation.
+Together with more than 80 countries all over the world, the International Workers’ Day, as known as International Labor Day or May Day in Vietnam, is a public holiday in Vietnam.
 It is celebrated on the first day of May, right after the Reunification Day; as a result, the two holidays are normally joined together into one break.

 The White Thai, ever dependent on the rain for their rice and vegetable harvests, seek help every year from the heavens to pray for more rain to come – the bigger the festival, the more abundant the rains will come when the weather turns.
 (Read more about travel during the monsoon season.)

 Singing during Xen Xo Phon is a youngster’s game: the choirs are mainly composed of the youths of Mai Chau’s villages, while the parents and grandparents wait in the houses to give offerings after the songs have been performed.